dmrodriqu/FitBit/README.md

-# A Collection of Data Analysis Programs for Fitbit Data with Litmus Health and the University of Chicago Inflammatory Bowel Disease Center
+# A Collection of Data Analysis Programs for Fitbit Data

 The enclosed programs parse biometric and survey data for analyses for the ongoing collaborative trial with Litmus Health at the University of Chicago.